 Compression stockings work to apply gradual pressure to the veins, arteries, and muscles inside your legs.

 This in turn forces the blood to circulate through narrower channels, combating swelling in the feet and ankles, helping prevent and diminish varicose veins, and improving circulation throughout the body.

-Studies show that using graduated compression stocking during pregnancy decrease leg problems such as swelling, tiredness and pain.
+Studies show that using graduated compression stocking during pregnancy decreases leg problems such as swelling, tiredness, and pain.

 You can grab a pair of maternity compression stockings here.